ehinson/erin_blog/README.md

 `flask shell`

+## Running migrations

+Generate a new migration

+`flask db migrate -m "migration message"`

+Apply it to the database

+`flask db upgrade`

 ## To start the shell with the "python" command, you will need to import the current_app

 If you see the dreaded "RuntimeError: Working outside of application context." error: